y330/FragmentQR/index.md

 ----

-**FragmentQR is a Chrome extension that makes sharing the relevant parts of a webpage easy by taking selected text and copying it to a text fragment to generate a QR code that will highlight the chosen text from the users selection in yellow[(Like this)](https://example.com/#:~:text=this,-domain%20in)**
+**FragmentQR is a Chrome extension that simplifies linking to certain text on a webpage by letting you select text and copy it as a text fragment to generate a QR code for it, that will highlight the text in yellow when scanned.
+[Like this](https://example.com/#:~:text=use%20in%20illustrative%20examples%20in%20documents.%20You%20may%20use%20this%20domain%20in%20literature%20without)**